ReduxFlakes/portfolio/src/gear.md

 ### Smartphone

-- Xiaomi 11 Lite 5G NE (long name I know);
+- Xiaomi 11 Lite 5G NE;
 - 128 GB/8 GB model;
 - Snapdragon 778G;
 - Currently with a 1 SIM, 1 SD Card (64 GB) setup;

-Came with MIUI 12 by default, since then I probably had more than 30 custom ROMs flashed onto it.
-Currently running HyperOS China Stable port, rooted and minimal debloated, also comes with AOSP installer instead of the horrendous Xiaomi one.
-I've also set a custom NextDNS profile for it to block trackers (mainly from Google and Xiaomi).
+Came with MIUI 12 by default, since then I probably had more than 30 custom ROMs flashed onto it. ~~Currently running HyperOS China Stable port, rooted and minimal debloated, also comes with AOSP installer instead of the horrendous Xiaomi one.
+I've also set a custom NextDNS profile for it to block trackers (mainly from Google and Xiaomi).~~

+I've now switched to Pixel OS and debloated some of the Google apps and services that I do not use.

-My most used apps are on the [mobile software section](#android) if you want to know about it.
+My most used apps are on the [mobile software](#android) section if you want to know about it.

 ## Software